iqra-amer/General-AI-Fluency/Week02/README.md

-# Week 2 - Frame It as Cases
+# Week 2 : This folder contains my Week 2 AI Fluency assignment.

-This folder contains my Week 2 AI Fluency assignment.
+## Frame it as Cases